 HOW TO WEED FICTION

-When setting up the report, I identify a certain range of Fiction books.
-Before I reorganized Fiction into Subjects, I set the range for the Call Numbers on one side of an aisle, like FIC AAA – FIC BRO.
-When I re-organized, I assigned the book’s Subject to the system’s Home Location field, so now I set the report for the specific Home Location of the Subject section I want to weed.
-In either case I set the report to sort by Call Number so it’s in alpha-author order, the same as the books on shelves.
+To set up my weeding report, I identify a certain range of Fiction books.
+Before I reorganized Fiction into Subjects, I set the range for the Call Numbers on one side of an aisle, like FIC AAA – FIC CRU.
+During Fiction reorganization, I assigned a book’s Subject to our system’s Home Location field, so now I set my report for the Home Location Subject I want to weed.
+In either case I have the report sort by Call Number so it’s in alpha-author order, the same as the books on shelves.

-The final step is to take a cart and a printout of the report to the location, and simply go down the aisle, pulling books to the cart.
+For the actual weeding, I take a bookcart and a printout of the report to the location, then simply go down the aisle, pulling books off the shelf to the cart.
 I don’t bother crossing off the list; I just indicate where I stop in case I get interrupted.
 Once I’ve gone through the entire report, I take the cart to the circulation desk and scan the book barcodes into DISCARD.
-Then I remove identifiers and pack the books in boxes, ready for pickup by the district warehouse, who does our book disposal for us.
+Last, I remove identifiers and pack the books in boxes, ready for pickup by the district warehouse, which does our book disposal for us.

-The weed report goes into the trash, even if there are books on the list that didn’t get pulled: they’re either checked out or on the returned book re-shelving cart, so they’re being read and don’t need to be weeded.
-Even if a book is mis-shelved, some student put hands on it, so it’s still of interest.
+The weed report goes into the trash.
+Even if there are books on the list that didn’t get pulled, they’re either checked out or on the book re-shelving cart, so students are reading them and they don’t need to be weeded.
+Even if a book is mis-shelved, some student has put hands on it, so it’s still of interest.
 If not, it’ll get weeded next year!

 What about lost or missing books?
 They’re extraneous to the weeding process; because they’re already off the shelves, they’re a matter for inventory, not weeding.

-Many School Librarians share stories of horrified teachers and admin seeing them throw out weeded books.
+Many School Librarians share stories of horrified teachers and administrators seeing them throw out weeded books.
 Here’s a possible explanation you might use to justify what you do.

 If you’ve been holding back on weeding for whatever reason, I hope this article stimulates you to jump in.
-It’s actually quite a satisfying process, knowing you’ve cleared away the “weeds.”
+It’s actually quite a satisfying process, knowing you’ve “pulled the weeds.”
 Students are better able to notice the remaining books on the cleared off shelves, so they read more and our circulation improves.
 And isn’t that the whole point of a library?